wortell-smart-learning/ssis-training/lab01/Exercise 3/Lab 1 Exercise 3.md

 9. Click "OK" to apply the changes and close the window

 10. Rename "Derived Column" to "DER Translate ProductCategoryName"

-11. Drag the output from "Derived Column" towards "OLE_DST DimProductCategory"
+11. Drag the output from "Derived Column" towards "OLE_DST Dim_ProductCategory"

-12. Open "OLE_DST DimProductCategory"
+12. Open "OLE_DST Dim_ProductCategory"
 13. Open the "Mappings" page
 14. Map the new columns towards their destination: